nxskok/pasias/docs/06-power.md

 for estimating proportions need to be larger than those for estimating means, so $n=500$ is large without being huge.
-The practical upshot is that if you design a survey and give it to 500 (or more) randomly chosen people, the actual proportion of people in favour doesn't have to be much above 50\% for you to correctly infer that it *is* above 50\%, most of the time.
+The practical upshot is that if you design a survey and give it to 500 (or more) randomly chosen people, the proportion of people in favour doesn't have to be much above 50\% for you to correctly infer that it *is* above 50\%, most of the time.